Introduction to API Modeler

 With API Modeler, you can import REST API specifications either in a YAML or JSON file for further editing, or model your own REST API step-by-step in a visual interface.
 After modeling an API, you can choose to mock it and see the API in action, or directly implement it.

-Log on to the TIBCO Cloud™ Integration website, click the API specs option; you are directed to the API Modeler page.
+To use API Modeler, log on to the TIBCO Cloud™ Integration website.
+On the global navigation bar, click , and click the API Model & Mock capability.
+You are directed to the API Modeler page.

 The left of the page lists groups, which can be used to organize your API specs into different folders.
 Initially, there is only a Default group, but you can create more groups and move API specs between them.
 Click on the different groups to the left to display the API specs within that group.